maxlath/wikibase-cli/docs/read_operations.md

 # Fetch their data in a simplified format, and output it all as newline-delimted JSON, one entity per line (see wd-data for details)
 wd data --simplify < ./paintings_ids > ./paintings.ndjson
 ```

+#### output format
+If the query `SELECT`s only one variable, the output will, by default, be a space-separated list of values.
+It can alternatively be set to output as json, either with `--format json` (`--json` would also be accepted for consistency with other commands).

+If the query `SELECT`s several variables, the output will, by default, be a JSON array.
+It can alternatively be requested as a table by setting `--format table`.

+To consistently get JSON output, either pass the `--json` flag, or set JSON as your prefered format in config: `wd config json true` (this will affect other commands)

 #### custom SPARQL endpoint
 The `wb sparql` command can actually be used with on other SPARQL endpoints: